turnipsoup/ctfwriteups/ractf-2020/a_monster_issue/README.md

 191602        0x2EC72         End of Zip archive, footer length: 22
 ```

-This data is not compatible witn `unzip` so we use `7za x file.zip`.
+This `.zip` is not compatible witn `unzip` so we use `7za x file.zip`.
 It prompts us for a password, which we give, and now we can read our flag.

 `ractf{M0nst3rcat_In5tin3t}`